Display¶

 Software

-The copy (serial data sent) cannot be performed in hardware or require a software loop to send all data.
+The serial data transmission cannot be performed in hardware or requires a software loop to transmit all data.

-This sent must not be performed in the flush()
+This transmission must not be performed in the flush()

-A dedicated OS task is required to perform this sent.
+A dedicated OS task is required to perform this transmission.

-// end of copy, unlock the Graphics Engine
+// end of flush, unlock the Graphics Engine without changing the back buffer address

 }